topquark22/Plexorino/demux/README.md

 ## Wiring

-Note that we left all of the SPI and I2C pins free.
+Note that we have left all of the SPI and I2C pins free.

 **Arduino:**